chasewnelson/Taiwan-COVID-19/README.md

 <img src="https://github.com/chasewnelson/Taiwan-COVID-19-2021/blob/main/visualizations/backlog_time_distribution_20210531.png?raw=true" title="Backlog Time Distribution" alt="Backlog Time Distribution" align="left" size="small">

-On the day shown (May 31, 2021) the backlog was ~30k tests.
-To that point, 21.5% of tests had been assigned to the previous day; 18.0% to the day before that; and so on.
-This allows a projection of how the current backlog will be distributed (next section).
+On the day shown (May 31, 2021) the backlog was ~28k tests.
+To that point, 23.1% of tests had been assigned to the previous day; 17.7% to the day before that; and so on.
+This allowed a projection of how the current backlog would be distributed (next section).

 ### <a name="projected"></a>Projected Totals After Revision

 <img src="https://github.com/chasewnelson/Taiwan-COVID-19-2021/blob/main/visualizations/projected_total_20210531.png?raw=true" title="Projected Totals After Revision" alt="Projected Totals After Revision" align="left" size="small">

 For this date (May 31, 2021), 1.8% of recent targeted tests (likely cases) had been positive.
-Given this, a simple estimate is that 1.8% of the ~30k backlog will test positive and be distributed to previous dates in the same manner (distribution) observed so far.
+Given this, a simple estimate was that 1.8% of the ~28k backlog would test positive and be distributed to previous dates in the same manner (distribution) observed to that point in time.
 Based on this reasoning, Albert Lin 林書弘 and I made the projection above.

 ## <a name="notes"></a>Notes and Clarifications